 I placed three attorneys with average qualifications and unspectacular backgrounds at a small corporate law firm in the Bay Area.
 The law firm was only ten years old and was founded by some former associates from Wilson Sonsini, Fenwick & West.
 A large, AmLaw 100 law firm from Philadelphia decided to open an office in Palo Alto and absorbed the practice, and these attorneys were suddenly working for one of the most prestigious law firms in the world.

 This process happens all the time, especially with small firms that specialize in IP, employment law, and real estate law.

 Regardless of whether the partner has worked at a large or small law firm, it is in the best interest of attorneys to collaborate with ambitious co-workers.
 One day, that co-worker may embark on a journey to open his own firm and ask the attorneys he had befriended and worked with to join his team.
-It is very possible that, one day, a prestigious law firm acquires your friend's practice and you are given the opportunity to work alongside him with a bigger and better law firm.
+It is very possible that one day, a prestigious law firm will acquire your friend's practice and you will be given the opportunity to work alongside him with a bigger and better law firm.

 9. Working with a Firm on the Way Up Can Help

 Law firms that are growing quickly generally become merger partners within a few years.
 If you join a fast-growing law firm, it is likely that the firm's growth will attract the attention of larger, more prestigious law firms.
 When a merger happens, many of the attorneys will be asked to "come on board" as well.